mobilegptsys/MobileGPT/README.md

 [MobileGPT: Augmenting LLM with Human-like App Memory for Mobile Task Automation]

-For accessing the our Benchmark Dataset, you can download it from [Google Cloud](https://drive.google.com/file/d/18Te3l0VtoxsZtEQYPTUylivVSqa-WBdG/view?usp=sharing), you can check related information [About Dataset](#About-Dataset).
+For accessing our Benchmark Dataset, you can download it from [Google Cloud](https://drive.google.com/file/d/18Te3l0VtoxsZtEQYPTUylivVSqa-WBdG/view?usp=sharing), you can check related information [About Dataset](#About-Dataset).

 ## Abstract